 May Nilad (old name of Manila) was founded and ruled by Raja Matanda and later his nephew, Raja Suleiman, son-in-law of the Sultan of Brunei.
 Because of its wealth and prosperity, the Muslim settlement attracted the interest of Miguel Lopez de Legaspi who had previously conquered another wealthy settlement, the Malay kingdom of Cebu.
 From there, he sent an expedition to attack May Nilad led by Martin de Goiti and Juan de Salcedo.
 But the two and its forces were repelled by Raja Suleiman's troops.
 The Spaniards returned with de Legaspi himself leading.
 The conquest was successful, and from its ashes, the foundation of Intramuros was built.

-The city got its name from an extinct mangrove species that bloom a white flower and once grew on the river banks called the Nilad.
+The city got its name from an extinct mangrove species that bloom a white flower and once grew on the banks of the Pasig River called the Nilad.
 The locals called the place 'may nilad' which is translated as "having the nilad".
 Later the local name evolved from being Maynilad to Maynila and eventually internationally known as Manila.